When you are retrofitting your business by replacing fluorescent lighting with LED tube lights, you have to dispose of the waste.

 As Australia replaces millions of outdated fluorescent lights with LED tubes and LED panels, the amount of mercury going into landfill is cause for concern.
 What you do with your old lights could reduce landfill and improve your PR, or get you into hot water.
-Re-using is often better than recycling, but it’s not black an white.
+But is it better to re-use or recycle?

 Fluorescent lighting contains poisonous mercury and should not be sent to landfill.

 Due to their toxicity, Australian standards mandate that compact fluorescents (CFLs) contain no more than 5mg of mercury, and fluorescent tubes no more than 15mg.
-However given that Australians dump up to 71 million lights a year, that adds up (see http://environmentvictoria.org.au/content/fluorescent-lights).
-The accumulation of mercury in landfill across Australia is cause for concern, as Mercury converts to the toxic Methyl Mercury, and spreads into the wider environment through air, water, and soil.
+But each light adds to the amount of toxic methyl mercury that spreads from landfill into the wider environment through air, water, and soil.

 How to recycle fluorescent lighting